This post is a guest post from Chrissy at A Plan to Prosper.

 Step 3: Get to Work and Get Rid of the Debt

-Finally, if you are serious about paying off your credit cards once and for all, you have got to get to work and get rid of it.
+Finally, if you are serious about paying off your credit cards once and for all, you have got to get to work and get rid of them.
 Whether you are sitting with $1,000 or $10,000 in credit card debt, it is up to you to pay off each and every penny that you borrowed.

 Once we figured out how much we owed on our credit cards, we made a plan to pay off each one as quickly as possible.
 In a few short months, both credit cards were paid off.

 Brainstorm ways in which you can add additional income to your household.
 As I mentioned, you can sell items you no longer need and use.
-You can take on a second job temporarily to pay off your credit cards.
+You can temporarily take a second job to pay off your credit cards.
 Get creative and find out what works best for you and your family.

 The Decision to Give Up Credit Cards